Erastova-group/ClayCode/docs/pyr.md

 non-charged

-can be with Fe-incoprporated, example: https://hal.science/insu-00160523/
+can be with Fe-incorporated, example: https://hal.science/insu-00160523/

 or